cyetgin/next-web/README.md

-# Firebase Studio
+# ATEZ Software Technologies - App Platform

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter in Firebase Studio, configured for ATEZ Software Technologies.

 To get started, take a look at src/app/page.tsx.